Leydse Courant

-The Leydse Courant was a Dutch newspaper published from 1688 through 1992, initially only in Leiden and region and eventually it covered the entire province of South Holland.
+The Leydse Courant was a Dutch newspaper published from 1688 through 1992, initially only in Leiden and the region and eventually it covered the entire province of South Holland.
 This catholic publication was one of the earlier newspapers in the Netherlands.

 History

 1668–1824: Leydse Courant

 First publication of the Leydse Courant was in 1688.
 Until 1870 the newspaper appeared on Monday, Wednesday and Friday.
 Publisher was Anthony de Klopper & Zoon at the Breede Straat in Leiden.

 1824–1870: Leydsche Courant

-Cost of the newspaper in 1845 was 12 Dutch Guilder a year or 10 Guilder cents for an individual copy.
-Ads were 25 cent per line when commercial and 10 cent per line when noncommercial.
+The cost of the newspaper in 1845 was 12 Dutch Guilder a year or 10 Guilder cents for an individual copy.
+Ads were 25 cents per line when commercial and 10 cents per line when noncommercial.

 1870–1947: Leidsche Courant

 In 1870, publication became a daily.
 At the start of the 20th century, the editorial office moved to Oude Singel 54.

-In 1909, a subscription was 9 Guilder cent per week, 1.30 Guilder per 3 months, and one paid 20 to have the newspaper sent by mail.
-Single copies were 2.5 cent.
-Starting 1910 an illustrated Sunday paper appeared for 5 cent.
+In 1909, a subscription was 9 Guilder cents per week, 1.30 Guilder per 3 months, and one paid 20 Guilder to have the newspaper sent by mail.
+Single copies were 2.5 cents.
+Starting in 1910, an illustrated Sunday paper appeared for 5 cents.
 On 1 October 1914, the newspaper moved to Steenschuur 15, and the subscription cost was raised to 10 cents per week.
 The newspaper remained in this building during the Second World War.

-The newspaper was notified by the Roman Catholic Church on individuals who were about to get married.
-These young married received a free trial subscription that was then often renewed for pay.
+The newspaper was notified by the Roman Catholic Church about individuals who were about to get married.
+These young married couples received a free trial subscription that was then often renewed for pay.